radgrad/docusaurus2/docs/developers/checklists/react-checklist.md

 ```

 In other words, we name the imported component using the name associated with the file, and not the "containerized" name.

+### REACT-10: Avoid "Widget" and "Card" in component names

+Many React components are named with "Widget".
+In most (all?) cases, adding "Widget" just increases the length of the name without adding value.

+Check the 'ui/components' subdirectories for many components that should be renamed.

+In addition, many component names contain the word "Card".
+Only use "Card" in a class name when it literally returns a single Semantic UI Card object.